Deniansyah/inventory-management/README.md

 -   Import COLLECTION_INVMANA.json to Postman

--   Set up your ENV - Example in folder helpers/env.js
+-   Set up your ENV

 -   Install the dependencies.